Competing and Intertwined Orders in Boson-Doped Mott Antiferromagnets: C. NNN hopping dominated SF+AFM phase

 In the main text, we have shown the momentum distribution $n(\bf k)$ for the SF+AFM phase in Fig. 2(d), where one can see that the bosons are condensed at four symmetric momenta $(\pm\pi,0)$ and $(0,\pm\pi)$.
 To elucidate the origin of this condensation pattern, we demonstrate that it arises from the dominant NNN hopping processes at low doping levels.
 As shown in Fig.~\ref{SM_SFAFM_nk}, we present analogous $n(\bf k)$ across doping levels $\delta=1/24-1/6$, calculated by suppressing NN hopping ($t=0$) while retaining a finite NNN hopping amplitude ($t'=-0.9$).
 Notably, the four-fold symmetric condensation peaks persist at $(\pm\pi,0)$ and $(0,\pm\pi)$, confirming that the doped bosons preferentially undergo diagonal hopping along the square lattice.
 This observation underscores the pivotal role of NNN hopping in shaping the low-doping condensate structure.
 Physically, this behavior arises because at very low doping density, the spin exchange energy dominates over the kinetic energy of hole hopping.
 As a result, the spin background strongly favors AFM order.
 However, such an AFM background suppresses the motion of individual holes via the NN hopping channel, effectively confining hole motion to the NNN paths.
 Consequently, the $t$–$t'$–$J$ model at small doping with finite $t$ exhibits the same phase behavior as the $t'$–$J$ model.
 In contrast, the situation is different for the $\sigma t$–$t'$–$J$ model, where the NN $\sigma t$ hopping term actually favors local AFM correlations.
 Thus, it is compatible with the AFM spin background.
 This explains the numerical observation that the $\sigma t$–$t'$–$J$ model at low doping with finite $t$ still displays the same behavior as the $\sigma t$–$J$ model, indicating that the dominant hopping channel remains the NN one.

 In Fig.~\ref{SM_SFAFM_CDWcorre}, we also show the charge density profile $n(x)$ and other correlation functions to further substantiate our findings.
 Firstly, we still observe the flat $n(x)$ [or near vanishing charge density oscillation] within the SF+AFM phase, as shown in Fig.~\ref{SM_SFAFM_CDWcorre}(a), which is similar to the SF+$xy$-FM phase as discussed in the previous section.
 Moreover, both the spin correlation $F(r)$ [Fig.~\ref{SM_SFAFM_CDWcorre}(b)] and single-boson correlation $G(r)$ [Fig.~\ref{SM_SFAFM_CDWcorre}(c)] show strong quasi-long-range order, characterized by $K_{\mathrm{s}}<1$ and $K_{\mathrm{G}}<1$, respectively.
-This confirms the persistence of strong magnetic correlations and single-hole condensation.
+This confirms that both the strong magnetic correlations and the single-hole condensation remain robust and gapless.
 Notably, in contrast to the suppression of pairing correlation $P_{yy}(r)$ observed in Fig. 4 (c), here the charge density correlation $D(r)$ does not suppress completely.
 Instead, $D(r)$ exhibits a superb power-law behavior with $K_{\mathrm{c}}<2$, as shown in Fig.~\ref{SM_SFAFM_CDWcorre}(d).